MicrosoftDocs/azure-devops-docs/docs/organizations/projects/create-project.md

 When you create a project, the main options you specify are:

 - The organization or project collection where the project is defined.
 For guidance, see [About projects and scaling your organization](about-projects.md).
 - A project name.
-Your project name can't contain special characters (such as / : \ ~ & % ; @ ' " ? < > | # $ * } { , + = [ ]), can't begin with an underscore, can't begin or end with a period, and must be 64 characters or less.
+Your project name can't contain special characters (such as `/ : \ ~ & % ; @ ' " ? < > | # $ * } { , + = [ ]`), can't begin with an underscore, can't begin or end with a period, and must be 64 characters or less.
 - A project description.
 Optional.
-- The type of repository used for initial source control, Git or Team Foundation version control (TFVC).
+- The type of repository used for initial source control, either Git or Team Foundation version control (TFVC).
 Git is selected as the default.
 You can add any type of repository later to your project.
 For guidance, see [Choosing the right source control for your project](../../repos/tfvc/comparison-git-tfvc.md).
 - The process used which determines the work item types available for tracking work using Azure Boards.
 The default process, Agile, is used if you don't specify another one.
 For guidance, see [Choose a process](../../boards/work-items/guidance/choose-process.md).